 Article by:

-Tina Claypool, Pharm.D., CDCES, is a clinical pharmacy specialist, ambulatory care, at UofL Health – Pharmacy, Louisville, Ky.
-Tina serves as the supervisor of ambulatory care pharmacy and director of PGY2 ambulatory care Pharmacy Residency Program.
-Tina is a certified diabetes clinical education specialist and works with our employees and dependent who have diabetes.
-Together, with the patients and their health care provider team, Tina helps those living with diabetes achieve improved health and maximizing their personal role in diabetes self-management.
-Tina currently serves as president of Kentucky Society of Health-System Pharmacists (KSHP) and member-at-large of the Kentucky Diabetes Network Leadership Team.
-She is passionate about pharmacists serving in the role where they are best - medication expert, patient advocate and patient health educator.
-Tina enjoys collaborating with health care professionals and administrators to provide progressive pharmacy services that enhance patient access to improved health, education and support.
+Tina Claypool, Pharm.D., CDCES, BCACP, is a clinical pharmacy specialist at UofL Health – Pharmacy.
+Tina serves as the supervisor of ambulatory care pharmacy and collaborates with employees and their dependents in the UofL Health Medication Management Program.
+Tina is a certified diabetes clinical education specialist and board-certified ambulatory care pharmacy specialist.
+Together with patients and their health care team, Tina helps those living with chronic conditions such as diabetes, hypertension and hyperlipidemia achieve improved health and maximize their personal role in self-management.
+Tina has recently served as president of the Kentucky Society of Health-System Pharmacists (KSHP).
+She is a member-at-large of the Kentucky Diabetes Network Leadership Team and a member of the Bluegrass Obesity Society.
+She is enthusiastic about pharmacists serving in the roles where they are best – medication experts, patient advocates and patient health educators.
+Tina enjoys collaborating with health care professionals and administrators to provide progressive pharmacy services that enhance patients’ access to improved health, education and support.

-All posts by Tina M. Claypool, Pharm.D., CDCES
+All posts by Tina M. Claypool, Pharm.D, CDCES, BCACP

 Calendar icon that indicates scheduling an appointment